 During the last week of September or the first week of October, the Feast of the Hunter’s Moon is celebrated at Ft.
 Quiatenon, just outside of Lafayette, IN.
 History enthusiasts attempt to recreate an authentic experience at the 18th Century trading post.
-Our class will attend a preview of this annual event on Thursday, October 1st.
+Our class will attend a preview of this annual event on Thursday, September 29.
 As a precursor, we’ll spend the week studying Native American tribes of the region, and specifically the Miami Indians.
-Our meal for the week will be Deer Steak Stew cooked in an iron pot, and Indian Pudding.
-Local hunter, John Wolff, generously donated 5 LBS of deer steak for our meal.
+For our meal for the week we’ll try our hand at homemade Buttermilk Biscuits , and Ham Gravy made with ham drippings.
+The gravy recipe calls for 4 cups of milk, but we will use homemade ham stock instead.

 We’ve drawn from resources found at the Eiteljorg Museum of American Indians and Western Art, Indianapolis, IN